- Retina Research Foundation

 Established in 1992 and funded by Retina Research Foundation through a gift from Mr. W. J. Gillingham, this program is administered for RRF by the Pan-American Association of Ophthalmology (PAAO).
 Selection is by the PAAO Fellowship Committee, with the final selection by the PAAO Executive Board at the academy meeting of the year preceding the fellowship.
 Candidates are selected based on outstanding potential for research careers and commitment to teaching in an accredited medical school in their home country.

-Two six-month fellowships, providing stipends of $10,000 each, are awarded each year to Latin American ophthalmologists for training at leading institutions in the U.S. and Canada.
+Two six-month fellowships are awarded each year to Latin American ophthalmologists for training at leading institutions in the U.S. and Canada.
+Since the first fellowships were awarded in 1993, 60 young ophthalmologists from 14 countries have benefited from these opportunities over the last 30 years.

-Up to two (2) fellowships in the amount of $10,000 each are offered to qualified Latin American candidates who have been accepted into an accredited training program in the United States and Canada.
+Beginning in 2024, the fellowship stipends increased to $20,000 each and are offered to qualified Latin American candidates who have been accepted into an accredited training program in either the U.S. or Canada.
+Follow this link for more general information and to apply to this fellowship program.

 2022 Gillingham Fellows: